 Now open you terminal and change your current directory to our app's directory.

-and run the next lines of code but you have to change the repo
+and run the next lines of code but you have to change the repo name to your repo's name.

 To add all our changes: